apache/sling-org-apache-sling-feature/readme.md

 ## Feature Identity

 A feature has a unique id.
 Maven coordinates (https://maven.apache.org/pom.html#Maven_Coordinates) provide a well defined and accepted way of uniquely defining such an id.
-The coordinates include at least a group id, an artifact id, a version and a type/packaging.
-A classifier is optional.
+The coordinates include at least a group id, an artifact id, a version and optionally a type and classifier.

-While group id, artifact id, version and the optional classifier can be freely choosen for a feature, the type/packaging is defined as "osgifeature".
+While group id, artifact id, version and the optional classifier can be freely choosen for a feature, the type/packaging is defined as `slingosgifeature`.

-TBD: Is "osgifeature" a good type?

 ## Maven Coordinates

 Maven coordinates are used to define the feature id and to refer to artifacts contained in the feature, e.g. bundles, content packages or other features.
 There are two supported ways to write down such a coordinate:

 * Using a colon as a separator for the parts: groupId:artifactId[:type[:classifier]]:version as defined in https://maven.apache.org/pom.html#Maven_Coordinates
-* Using a mvn URL: 'mvn:' group-id '/' artifact-id [ '/' [version] [ '/' [type] [ '/' classifier ] ] ] ]
+* Using a mvn URL: `'mvn:' group-id '/' artifact-id [ '/' [version] [ '/' [type] [ '/' classifier ] ] ] ]`

 In some cases only the coordinates are specified as a string in one of the above mentioned formats.
 In other cases, the artifact is described through a JSON object.
 In that case, the *id* property holds the coordinates in one of the formats.

 ## Bundles